Thiha3013/IVchart/README.md

 1. git clone https://github.com/Thiha3013/IVchart
 2. run app.exe on Windows or python app.py on MacOS
-3. input any ticker on GUI to create the chart
+3. input any ticker on GUI to create the char#

 ## Work in progess / Known issues